SchaichAlonso/StaticsMapping/README.md

 ﻿# Introduction
-Before version 10.50, x-plane static scenery aircraft used to be manually placed by airport authors as part of the airport implementation.
-Several x-plane scenery library packages containing static aircraft objects that can be used for this purpose exist at the point of this writing.
-The many libraries use different standards (or no standards at all) as of what an aircraft is named, positioned, aligned, and so on.
-As the objects are manually placed by airport authors, it becomes the airport author's responsibility to check whatever standard is used by the object being used fits the author's requirements.
+Before version 10.50, the only way for an XPlane airport to contain static scenery aircraft was by the airport authors manually placing these static objects during the airport implementation.
+For this purpose, several XPlane scenery library packages containing static aircraft objects that can be used exist at the point of this writing.
+However, the many libraries use different standards (or no standards at all) in terms of how to name, position, align, ... aircraft objects.
+As these objects are manually placed by airport authors, it becomes the airport author's responsibility to adapt object attributes to fit the author's requirements.

-This system has significant limitations.
-First, in order to be able to use the airport, all packages corresponding to aircraft objects manually placed have to be installed on the system in a compatible version, which quickly causes some dependency (and deep-endency) creep to be taken care of by end users.
-Further, as airports are manually populated at design-time, they will always be populated by the same objects at run-time.
+This system had significant limitations.
+Referencing the static aircraft library in the airport scenery effectively makes the static library a dependency of that airport.
+This dependency, or rather these dependencies (as multiple aircraft objects are picked from different object libraries), needs to be taken care of by the end user.
+However, as time passes new versions of the object libraries are released, and compatibility is often not preserved.
+Further, while XPlane lacks collision detection technology, estitiques demand for the user not to &quot;use&quot; a gate already occupied by a static aircraft object, which means that either are the airports only populated very densely, or a massive number of parking positions is lost.
+Even if only dense population is around, the static airliners can be occupying a parking position interesting to the end user.

-X-Plane 10.50 overhauled this system, introducing gate/start usage identifiers.
-Using WED-1.5 or newer, each start can be configured a list of airline identifiers.
-At run-time, X-Plane will pick a random airline identifier and eventually populate the start with a plane registered to that airline that can otherwise be operated at that start (i.e. has compatible size and engines).
+XPlane 10.50 overhauled this system, introducing airport *start* usage identifiers.
+Using WED-1.5 or newer, each *start* can be configured a list of airline identifiers in addition to the startup equipment available at that *start*.
+When XPlane initializes an airport scenery, for each *start* not occupied by the user, it has some chance to pick a random aircraft type supported by the *start* 's equipment.
+These randomly picked aircrafts are assigned airline identifiers according to the *start* specifications.
+If a usable aircraft object is provided by any scenery library, XPlane will use it to populate the corresponding *start*.
+Otherwise XPlane drops the airline identifier and searches the library for a compatible object for the aircraft type independend of the object's livery.

-However, should X-Plane randomly attempt to select an object which it does not have in any library, rather than repicking a different airline, X-Plane populates the start with a random aircraft instead.

-In the real world, gates are usually owned by airport operators, which lease it to an airline, that either uses the gate itself, or allows it's codeshare partners, subsidies, or alliance partners to use the gate in it's stead.
-Further, while X-Plane tries to populate starts with the largest possible plane, in the real world small aircrafts are parked on large parking positions.
-After all, the airline already owns the (large) gate, so not using it would be a waste.

-The goal of this project is to generate a standartized XPlane-10.50/XPlane-11 aircraft statics library by transforming static object package contents provided by other means, and exposing each object to all airlines it is the "best fit" for.
+In the real world, airport gates and parking positions are leased to operators.
+These operators are rarely independend but usually somehow related with other operators (subsidies, aliances, ...) and offer their gates to their relatives at a discounted rate or for free.
+Also, if a large gate is available to an operator, rather than leasing a new smaller gate, operators often opt to use the large gate for a &quot;small&quot; plane: Gates designed to service Jumbos can regularily be seen to service Regional Jets instead.

+An operator giving a gate to a &quot;random&quot; competitor, however, is quite rare.

 <br/>
 <br/>

+The goal of this project is to generate a standartized XPlane-10.50/XPlane-11 aircraft objects library.
+It does so by locating user-installed aircraft objects, transforming them to conform to XPlane-10.50's requirements, and exposing each object to all XPlane identifiers that it is the &quot;best fit&quot; for.

 # Usage

 ### Generating airport metadata

-This tool tracks airline regional presence by storing airports that serve as hubs to airlines.
-In regional fallback mode (not interfaced at this time), the &quot;distance&quot; between two airlines is defined between the closest two airports assigned to them.
+This project tracks airline regional presence by storing airports that serve as hubs to airlines.
+The regional distance weight (not interfaced at this time) to traverse from one airline to another is the distance, in commenced 100km invervals, of the closest two airports assigned to them.

 For licencing reasons, the airport data from XPlane cannot be distributed with this package.
-An application called <i>AptDatExtract</i> can be used to extract the information from an xplane installation instead.
+An application called **AptDatExtract** can be used to extract the information from an xplane installation instead.

 ![Windows](https://github.com/xibo/StaticsMapping/raw/master/doc/AptDatExtract.jpeg)

-In the screenshot, it is instructed to use the airport data of the XPlane installation in <i>c:\XPlane10</i>.
+In the screenshot, it is instructed to use the airport data of the XPlane installation in **c:\XPlane10**.

-Hitting the "go" button will cause <i>AptDatExtract</i> to generate it's airport metadata.
+Hitting the *go* button will cause **AptDatExtract** to generate it's airport metadata.
 If it is being run from the command line, progress diagnostics will be emited to standard output (the GUI freezes during the progress).
-On completion or failure, <i>AptDatExtract</i> will open a Dialog to report to the user.
+On completion or failure, **AptDatExtract** will open a Dialog to report termination.

 ![Windows](https://github.com/xibo/StaticsMapping/raw/master/doc/AptDatExtract-Success.jpeg)

-<i>AptDatExtract</i> can extract metadata only for Airports in XPlane-10.50 format, so older airports might fail to have their metadata extracted despite being present in the XPlane installation.
-No means are provided within the scope of this project to edit the airport metadata.
-Either update the airport on the scenery gateway, or edit <i>Data/airports.json</i> by hand.
+**AptDatExtract** can extract metadata only for Airports in XPlane-10.50 format.
+Older airports will fail to have their metadata extracted, despite being present in the XPlane installation, and only contents of the global default scenery, as in gateway scenery, will be processed.
+No means are provided within the scope of this project to modify the airport metadata.
+Either update the airport on the scenery gateway, or edit *Data/airports.json* by hand.

 This airport data needs to be extracted only once, though it might be advantageous to re-extract it after new default airports were introduced by an XPlane update.